yptheangel/opencv-starter-pack/python/examples/Edge_Detection/Edge_Detection.md

 ### Requirements:
 _opencv_

+### Running live_edge_detector.py
 Instead of providing an image, it detects edges of a video.
 In the `VideoCapture()` function either provide the path to the file or use camera to detect live feed.
-Video are nothing but continous frames, it reads different frames apply edge detection on them and show the output
+Video are nothing but continous frames, it reads continuous frames apply edge detection on them and return continous edge detected frames

 ## Example
 **Edge detection result**